By: Team SE-EDU Since: Jun 2016 Licence: MIT

 3.8.
 Location on Google Map

-The command takes the INDEX from the argument and get the name of the place
+The command takes the INDEX from the argument and get the name of the place in the list, in GotoCommand.java, and pass it to the method loadUrl in browserPanel' in `MainWindow.

-will pass the Google Map url to BrowserPanel
+The method loadUrl will pass the Google Map url to BrowserPanel to display the location in BrowserPanel.

-MainWindow.loadUrl("https://www.google.com.sg/maps/place/" + locationToGo.getName().fullName.replaceAll(" ", "+"));
++ locationToGo.getName().fullName.replaceAll(" ", "+"));

 Figure 3.6.3 : Singapore Botanic Gardens' website